abilb/problems/README.md

 * **Majority element**: Majority element is an element that appears more than n/2 times in an array of size n.
 Find that element in given array if it exists.
   I/P: ```[8,3,4,8,8]```
   O/P: ```8```
-* **Max sum of K consecutive elements**: Given an array of integers and a number K, find the maximum sum of K consecutive elements
+* **Max sum of K consecutive elements**: Given an array of integers and a number K, find the maximum sum of K consecutive elements.
   I/P: ```[1,8,30,-5,20,7]```, K=```3```
   O/P: ```45``` [30,-5,20]
 * **Find subarray with given sum**: Given an unsorted array of non-negative integers.
-Find if there is a subarray with given sum
+Find if there is a subarray with given sum.
   I/P: ```[1,4,20,3,10,5]```, Sum=```33```
   O/P: ```Yes``` [20,3,10]